v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-    <span data-ttu-id="73eca-253">`ListPersistedWorkflows` wysyła zapytanie do magazynu wystąpień dla utrwalonych wystąpień przepływu pracy i dodaje identyfikatory wystąpień do pola kombi `cboInstanceId`.</span><span class="sxs-lookup"><span data-stu-id="73eca-253">`ListPersistedWorkflows` queries the instance store for persisted workflow instances, and adds the instance ids to the `cboInstanceId` combo box.</span></span>
+    <span data-ttu-id="2bb08-242">`ListPersistedWorkflows` queries the instance store for persisted workflow instances, and adds the instance ids to the `cboInstanceId` combo box.</span><span class="sxs-lookup"><span data-stu-id="2bb08-242">`ListPersistedWorkflows` queries the instance store for persisted workflow instances, and adds the instance ids to the `cboInstanceId` combo box.</span></span>

-10. <span data-ttu-id="73eca-254">Dodaj następującą metodę `UpdateStatus` i odpowiadający jej delegat do klasy form.</span><span class="sxs-lookup"><span data-stu-id="73eca-254">Add the following `UpdateStatus` method and corresponding delegate to the form class.</span></span> <span data-ttu-id="73eca-255">Ta metoda aktualizuje okno stanu w formularzu przy użyciu stanu aktualnie uruchomionego przepływu pracy.</span><span class="sxs-lookup"><span data-stu-id="73eca-255">This method updates the status window on the form with the status of the currently running workflow.</span></span>
+10. <span data-ttu-id="2bb08-243">Add the following `UpdateStatus` method and corresponding delegate to the form class.</span><span class="sxs-lookup"><span data-stu-id="2bb08-243">Add the following `UpdateStatus` method and corresponding delegate to the form class.</span></span> <span data-ttu-id="2bb08-244">This method updates the status window on the form with the status of the currently running workflow.</span><span class="sxs-lookup"><span data-stu-id="2bb08-244">This method updates the status window on the form with the status of the currently running workflow.</span></span>

     ```vb
     Private Delegate Sub UpdateStatusDelegate(msg As String)
     Public Sub UpdateStatus(msg As String)
-        'We may be on a different thread so we need to 'make this call using BeginInvoke.
+        ' We may be on a different thread so we need to ' make this call using BeginInvoke.
         If InvokeRequired Then
             BeginInvoke(New UpdateStatusDelegate(AddressOf UpdateStatus), msg)
         Else